doyoque/hackerRank30DaysCode/README.md

 ## So What Is This?

-If I use this for learning purpose, you have toos.
+If I use this for learning purpose, you have too.